• Skip to primary navigation

 Sometimes you just want everyone to practice the same thing at the same time.
 Whole class review games give you a chance to see what the misconceptions are and help students resolve them.
 We use a variety of whole class games to review for tests, including the end of the year test.
 Some of my favorite whole class games are bingo, knockout, Kahoot, the target game, and 20 questions.

-Customize Task Cards
+Customize Task Card Sets

 In my class we use task cards throughout the year.
 I have task cards for just about every topic that I teach.
 At the end of the year when we review, I look through the task cards that I have and I take cards from different sets to make a customized task card set for review.
 One of the sets that I made a few years ago I use every year with my 8th graders.